Zoo Hackathon Mobile App

 - “Our problem isn’t image recognition.
 We’re good at that.
 Our problem is data collection.”
 Most of the biologists’ time is spent traveling to hard-to-reach locations, rather than analyzing the photo database.
 The field biologists are able to identify individual birds by their unique markings.

 AraVista is a mobile application designed to mobilize the local community of Costa Ricans and turn them into conservation activists, so that they may assist the ICC field biologists collect valuable data and be compensated for their efforts.
 The idea is that the local Costa Ricans take photos of the birds whenever they come across them in the wild.
 They can upload and submit the photos for the ICC team to review.
 If the ICC team is able to identify birds in the photos, they may approve the photos so that the person is paid for their submission.
-The two main user groups are the locals (Scouts) and the ICC (Biologists); therefore there are two different workflows for each.
+The two main user groups are the locals (Scouts) and the ICC (Biologists); therefore there are different workflows for each.

 For the scouts